arianegouin/HiLo/README.md

 ### 5. PlotStdevAgainstTime.py
 - input with pop-up window: folder path of the tiff images containing the standard deviations[2]
 - output: Return the graph of standard deviations against the exposure time.
+Save the pyplot figure in the same folder as the input folder.

 ### Notes
 - hilo.py contains all Classes